ricardorauber/UIFlow/README.md

 * Android has it natively
 * `ViewModel` doesn't own the `ViewController`

 I am not saying that this is the best design, but it is my favorite.
-In `UIFlow`, the `ViewModel` is very simple and can be observed by many observers.
-This means that you can either have one `ViewModel` per `ViewController` (my preference) or a shared `ViewModel` owned by the `Coordinator` to be used by many `ViewControllers`.
+In `UIFlow`, the `ViewModel` is actually just a generic property that can be used to observe data.
+It can get really interesting if you implement the `ModelObservable` protocol.
+By doing that, your `ViewModel` will be able to be observed by many different observers.
+This means that you can either have one `ViewModel` per `ViewController` (my preference) or a shared `ViewModel` owned by the `Coordinator` to be used by many different `ViewControllers`.

-Any object that wants to listen for updates in the `ViewModel` data should call the `subscribe` method to be notified when it happens.
+Any object that wants to listen for updates in the `ModelObservable` object should call the `subscribe` method to be notified when it happens.
 In the same way, to stop listening you just need to call the `unsubscribe` method.

-Now the integration part, let's say you have a `LoginViewModel` with `email` and `password` properties.
+Now the integration part, let's say you have a `LoginViewModel` with `email` and `password` properties and you did create an extension to implement the `ModelObservable` protocol.
 If you want to tell all the observers when the data was changed, you can call the `notifyObservers()` method and it will execute all related closures, like this:

 ```swift
 private(set) var email: String